Kevin King (American football): Professional career

+Pre-draft

 King attended the NFL Scouting Combine and completed all of the combine drills.
 He ran the fastest three-cone drill and short shuttle of all defensive backs and tied for 11th among all defensive backs in the 40-yard dash.
 At the conclusion of the pre-draft process, King was projected to be a first or second round pick by NFL draft experts and scouts.
 He was ranked the third best cornerback prospect in the draft by NFLDraftScout.com, was ranked the fifth best cornerback by ESPN, was ranked the seventh best by Sports Illustrated, and was ranked as the fifth best cornerback, along with Tre'Davious White, by NFL analyst Mike Mayock.